-This certificate offers opportunities for you to access both long and short-term employment.
+Both certificates offer opportunities for you to access long and short-term employment.
 Every workplace has a business aspect to it, whether it be an engineering firm, plumbing business, physiotherapy service or beauty salon.
 Having an understanding and knowledge of business skills is beneficial for all workers.
-The Certificate III in Business is designed to provide you with these business, clerical and information technology skills.
-These skills are used within the business sector or other career areas, including Hospitality, Small Business, Public Service and Trades.
+The certificates are designed to provide you with these business, clerical and information technology skills.
+These skills are used within the business sector and other career areas, including hospitality, small business, public service and trades.
 This certificate will provide you with a better understanding of the working world.

-The nature of the BSB30120 Certificate III in Business is computer based with submissions and feedback for resubmitting tasks by online methods which is very different from other school assessment methods.
-These electronic communication skills provide you with a good understanding of TAFE and University learning styles.
+The nature of the dual qualification program is computer based with submissions and feedback for resubmitting tasks by online methods which is very different from other school assessment methods.
+These electronic communication skills provide you with a good understanding of TAFE and university learning styles.
 You develop relevant technical, vocational and interpersonal competencies suitable for employment and further training in business as well as skills, knowledge and experiences that are transferable to other industry areas.